 A Landmark Naming Ceremony

-A highlight of the evening will be the naming of the Schuman Family Foundation Conference Center, a tribute to the foundation’s extraordinary investment in TreePeople’s mission.
-The Schuman Family Foundation has taken a leading role in advancing TreePeople’s Wildfire Resilience Fund, established in response to the devastating January 2025 wildfires.
+A highlight of the day will be the naming of the Schuman Family Foundation Conference Center, a tribute to the foundation’s extraordinary investment in TreePeople’s mission.
+The Schuman Family Foundation has taken a leading role in advancing TreePeople’s Wildfire Resilience Fund, established in response to the devastating January 2025 Los Angeles wildfires.

-Through a bold matching initiative, the foundation is doubling community donations, which helps in accelerating wildfire preparedness, restoration, and long-term resilience efforts.
+Through a bold matching initiative, the foundation is doubling community donations, which helps to accelerate wildfire preparedness, restoration, and long-term resilience efforts.
 By honoring the Schuman Family Foundation’s transformational support, TreePeople aims to spark a ripple effect, inspiring individuals, foundations, and corporate leaders to join in advancing wildfire resilience and to invest in safeguarding Southern California’s future.

 This milestone represents a shared belief in long-term environmental stewardship, community leadership, and a future shaped by green solutions and restoration.